 Size: 8.75" x 13.5" x .75”

 Clew is a feminist reflection on marriage bonds.
 It examines the 'marriage tree' on the grounds of a Hindu temple in Durban, South Africa.
 The text discusses a Hindu ritual where young women wrap a tree with silk threads as a prayer to acquire a husband.
 The prose, printed in thin lines of red across a translucent paper, crosses over pulp-painted commentary on both its front & back and makes linguistic, cultural and historical connections between marriage & bondage / text & textile.
 The final sentence is printed on a hanging tag, which must be spun, in order to be read.

 In 2004 we returned to South Africa on a Ford Foundation grant as trustees of the Ampersand Foundation.
-At that time, we were invited t Theo Artists’ Press up in the rural province of Mpumalanga, to do a printing project.
-I designed Clew in advance, made all the handmade paper in my studio in Brooklyn and arrived with ideas how the proprietor of The Artists’ Press, Mark Attwood, & I would collaborate together.
-Fortunately, other ideas percolated – (Mark, who is a master lithographer, was hesitant to print on my translucent papers; I on the other hand, am a mediocre printer and came up with endless impossible ideas, which Mark was willing to try).
+At that time, we went to The Artists’ Press up in the rural province of Mpumalanga, to print with Mark Attwood, its proprietor.
+I designed Clew in advance, made all the handmade paper in Dobbin Mill and arrived with ideas how Mark & I would collaborate.
+Fortunately, other ideas percolated – (Mark, who is a master lithographer, was hesitant to print on my translucent papers; I on the other hand, am a mediocre printer and came up with endless impossible ideas, which he was willing to try).